The Best ID Protection Alternatives to LifeLock

 How much does LifeLock cost?

-LifeLock’s plans range from $7.50–$38.99/mo for first yr.
+LifeLock’s plans range from $7.49–$38.99/mo for first yr.
 LifeLock offers three sizes of plans: individual, family with two adults, and family with two adults and up to five children.
 Each of these plans offers three tiers: Standard, Advantage, and Ultimate Plus.
-Each plan’s costs vary depending on if you opt for a monthly plan or an annual plan.
+Each plan’s costs vary depending on whether you opt for a monthly plan or an annual plan.

-We believe Aura is the better service over LifeLock.
-Aura includes all of its features with each plan, has affordable renewal pricing, and includes extra cybersecurity tools like a VPN and parental controls.
+We believe Aura is a better service than LifeLock.
+Aura includes all its features with each plan, offers affordable renewal pricing, and provides additional cybersecurity tools, such as a VPN and parental controls.

 What is the difference between Zander and LifeLock?

-LifeLock is more expensive than Zander but it's also a more comprehensive service with credit monitoring features.
-Zander is a better choice if you're just seeking basic identity theft protection.
+LifeLock is more expensive than Zander, but it's also a more comprehensive service with credit monitoring features.
+Zander is a better choice if you're seeking basic identity theft protection.

 We also compared LifeLock vs. Zander so you can see which service is best for you.